 - CE: Christian Education two units, including one designated unit assigned to Professional experience in authentic contexts; - ES: Education Studies five units, including two designated units assigned to Professional experience in authentic contexts; and - CU: Curriculum, Learning and Teaching nine units, including one capstone Professional experience in an authentic context.

-The following tables provide an overview of the standard course structure for the Master of Teaching (Primary) for full-time and part-time enrolment.
+The tables below provide an overview of the standard course structure for the Master of Teaching (Primary).